The remittance basis of taxation

 A decision on whether to make a claim for the remittance basis can be made on a year-by-year basis.
 The claim is usually made via the individual’s self-assessment tax return.

-A consequence of claiming the remittance basis is that the individual will lose their entitlement to the personal allowance and capital gains annual exempt amount (which will remain £12,570 and £12,300 respectively until 2025-26) for the tax year in respect of which the remittance basis claim is made.
+A consequence of claiming the remittance basis is that the individual will lose their entitlement to the personal allowance (currently £12,570) and capital gains annual exempt amount (currently £12,300 but this will decrease to £6,000 from 6 April 2023 and to £3,000 from 6 April 2024) for the tax year in respect of which the remittance basis claim is made.